nodiscc/xsrv/README.md

-backup-force        force a backup on the host backup-fetch        fetch latest daily backups from the host web                 open the hosts main homepage in a web browser upgrade             upgrade playbook and roles to latest versions (read the release notes) help                show this message
+backup-force        force a backup on the host backup-fetch        fetch latest daily backups from the host web                 open the hosts main homepage in a web browser upgrade             upgrade playbook and roles to latest stable versions (read the release notes) upgrade-dev         upgrade playbook and roles to latest development versions ansible-playbook    run a raw ansible-playbook command help                show this message
 ```